thebushschool/fcsr/projects/rpi_spectroscope/readme.md

      * [cfls table](bds/V5/cfls_table.png)

 1. Then ```Drag & Drop``` these 8 files from your laptop to your own student folder on your spectroscope's raspberry pi

+1. Finally, we will ```Double Click``` on the ```bdsprojv5.ipynb``` to run the Jupyter notebook on the spectroscope you built.
+Please remember that only one person at a time can run their own version of the Jupyter Notebook.
+Carefully read instructions before you run each cell of the notebook.
+We will walkthrough this notebook in class before you attempt to do so!